NetApp/trident/docs/kubernetes/deploying.rst

   persistent volume to store Trident's own metadata when Trident itself isn't running yet.
 The installer handles that for you!

-Configure a *temporary* storage backend that the Trident installer will use *once* to provision a volume to store its own metadata.
+Configure a storage backend that the Trident installer will use to provision a volume to store its own metadata.

 You do this by placing a ``backend.json`` file in the installer's ``setup`` directory.
 Sample configuration files for different backend types can be